renaudhager/daas/README.md

 ## Limitations
 * Right now the OMAPI configuration (port, key, secret) need to be the same on DHCP servers.
-* Only on KV is supported.
+* Only 1 KV is supported.